beamline/docs/docs/getting-started.md

 ### Sources

 In the context of Beamline it is possible to define sources to create any possible type of event.
 The framework comes with some sources already defined for the generation of `BEvent`s.
 The base class of all sources is called `BeamlineAbstractSource` which implements a `RichSourceFunction`.
 In Apache Flink, a "rich" function is a function which can have access to the distributed state and thus become [stateful](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/concepts/stateful-stream-processing/).
 Sources already implemented are `XesLogSource`, `MQTTXesSource`, `CSVLogSource`, and `StringTestSource`.
-A `XesLogSource` creates an observable from a static log (useful for testing purposes).
-An `MQTTXesSource` generates and observable from an [MQTT-XES](mqtt-xes.md) stream. `CSVLogSource` is a source which reads events from a text file, and `StringTestSource` allows the definition of simple log directly in its constructor (useful for testing purposes).
+A `XesLogSource` creates a source from a static log (useful for testing purposes).
+An `MQTTXesSource` generates an source from an [MQTT-XES](mqtt-xes.md) stream. `CSVLogSource` is a source which reads events from a text file, and `StringTestSource` allows the definition of simple log directly in its constructor (useful for testing purposes).
 The class diagram of the observable sources available in Beamline Framework is reported below:

 <figure>